 where $V$ is the impurity potential strength, $W_0$ is a disorder strength (chosen as $W_0=1/4$ so that the system \eqref{Hxxz} is deep in the ergodic regime for $V=0$), and $\cal I$ is the set of sites at which the impurities are located.
 Introduction of the impurities, which at finite $L$ and $V \gg 1$ give rise to LIOMs, allows for insights into the finite size effects of the disordered spin chains and for understanding the mechanism of their thermalization in the thermodynamic limit.

-Focusing on a single impurity case, when the set of the sites with impurities contains a single element, ${\cal I }= \{ (L+1)/2 \} $, Ref.~\cite{Sels21dilute} demonstrates that the impurity is associated with a LIOM (which is adiabatically linked to the $S^z_{ (L+1)/2}$ operator in the $V\to \infty$ limit) provided that the system size is smaller than a threshold value which scales linearly with the impurity potential strength $V$ up to logarithmic corrections.
-Hence, the system is globally ergodic for $V$ below $V^*\propto L$.
-Consequently, the average gap ratio $\overline r$ starts deviating from the GOE value at $V^*\propto L$, marking the onset of delocalization of the LIOM associated with the impurity.
+Focusing on a single impurity case, when the set of the sites with impurities contains a single element, ${\cal I }= \{ (L+1)/2 \} $, Ref.~\cite{Sels21dilute} demonstrated that the impurity is associated with a LIOM (which is adiabatically linked to the $\hat{S}^z_{ (L+1)/2}$ operator in the $V\to \infty$ limit) provided that the system size is smaller than a threshold value, which scales linearly with the impurity potential strength $V$ up to logarithmic corrections.
+Hence, the system is globally ergodic for $V$ below $V^*\propto L$ and the LIOM associated with the impurity becomes delocalized at $V<V^*$.
+Consequently, the average gap ratio $\overline r$ starts deviating from the GOE value at $V^*\propto L$.
 The subsequent increase of $V$ beyond $V^*$ leads to a further decrease of the value of $\overline r$, as the parts of the chain on the two sides of the impurity are connected at large $V$ only by the virtual terms $\propto 1/V$.

-Ref.~\cite{Sels21dilute} also considers the case of a finite density of impurities.
+Ref.~\cite{Sels21dilute} also considered the case of a finite density of impurities.
 In particular, by placing the impurities on every fourth lattice site, the impurity potential strength $V^*$, at which the deviation of $\overline r$ from the GOE value is visible, is again scaling linearly with system size, $V^* \propto L$ (within the examined interval of system sizes $L<20$).
-However, an increasing number of lattice sites, associated with increase of the number of impurities in the system, leads to a growth of the number of sectors into which the chain gets broken in the large $V$ limit.
+However, an increasing number of lattice sites, associated with an increase of the number of impurities in the system, leads to a growth of the number of sectors into which the chain gets broken in the large $V$ limit.
 The increased number of blocks into which the Hilbert space is effectively fragmented causes an additional decrease of $\overline r$ at $V>V^*$ towards the Poisson value.
 This reduction of the value of $\overline r$ at $V>V^*$ leads to an appearance of crossing points of the $\overline r(V)$ curves.
 However, these crossing points do not convey information about the ergodicity breakdown in the system, as the LIOMs are already destabilized at the weaker impurity potential $V=V^* \propto L$.